inyssshhh/100-days-of-code-log/progress.md

 Progress on 2025-10-23T12:00:00: practiced C programming and solved problems.
 Progress on 2025-10-22T12:00:00: practiced C programming and solved problems.
 Progress on 2025-10-21T12:00:00: practiced C programming and solved problems.
+Progress on 2025-10-20T12:00:00: practiced C programming and solved problems.